jundalisay/superb/content/en/superphysics/principles/chapter-04b.md

 ---
-# heading: "Math for Qualities and Ratios"
 heading: "Chapter 4b"
 title: "Qualimath: The Math for Superphysics"
-# more than Quantities and Equalities"
+# Math for Qualities and Ratios" more than Quantities and Equalities"
 date: 2020-12-27
 image: "/graphics/physics/math.jpg"
 description: "Qualimath is Math for operating on Qualities instead of Quantities"